Master plant: Corylus avellana L.

 Oleum Coryli avellanae

 The hazelnut shrub is the only real nut plant which comes originally from Europe.
 The shrubs, which can reach a height of 7 metres, occupied a large part of Europe after the ice age as pioneer plants.
 Main cultivation countries nowadays are Turkey, Italy, Spain, France and the USA.
-The hazelnut oil is cold-pressed from the nuts.
+The hazelnut oil is cold-pressed from the nuts and afterwards carefully refined.

 Characteristics and subtances: